null

 Sieving is a simple and common method of separating particles by size.
 It involves passing a mixture of material through a sieve which acts as a barrier to particles larger than the mesh size of the sieve.

-Quality Control: Sieves meet industry standards and provide accurate particle size distribution.
-Precision: To separate fines and coarser particles accurately.
+Quality: Sieves meet industry standards and get accurate particle size distribution.
+Precision: To separate fines and coarser particles.

 Sieves and Mesh Sizes

-Sieves are the main tool in sieving.
-They have a frame holding a mesh with very small holes that allows particles of a certain size to pass through.
+This article discusses the components and methods of sieving, focusing on the importance of sieves in sieving.
+Sieves have a frame holding a mesh with very small holes that allows particles of a certain size to pass through.

 Mesh Size: The number of openings per inch in a sieve which determines the size of particles that can pass through.
 Fine Mesh Strainer: To separate finer particles from coarser particles.